Frequently asked questions

 Can you arrange for a celebrity to attend my fundraising event?

-Unfortunately we can’t provide celebrities for events but, if he is available, Pudsey would love to make an appearance.
+Unfortunately we can’t arrange for celebrities to attend external events, but, if he is available, Pudsey would love to make an appearance!
 Please contact your local BBC Children in Need office for details.
-Please be aware, they do get a lot of requests, so please get in touch with them as soon as possible to avoid disappointment.

 Can I get a certificate for the money I've raised?